-Installed interconnection capacities have increased at the same pace as incoming traffic.
-Installed capacity at the end of 2018 is estimated at 39.5 Tbit/s, or 2.8 times the inbound traffic.
-This ratio does not exclude congestion incidents, which can occur between two players or on a particular link, depending on their status at a given moment in time.
+Installed interconnection capacities have increased at the same pace as inbound traffic.
+Installed capacity at the end of 2019 is estimated at 49.8 Tbit/s, or 2.7 times the volume of inbound traffic.
+This ratio does not exclude occasional congestion incidents, which can occur on a particular link or links, depending on their status at a given moment in time, especially during peak traffic times.

-PROGRESSION IN THE INTERCONNECTIONS CAPACITY OF THE MAIN ISPs IN FRANCE BETWEEN H1-2012 AND H2-2018
+INTERCONNECTION CAPACITIES OF THE MAIN ISPs IN FRANCE BETWEEN H1-2012 AND H2-2019